 For example, Dell has over 1000 landing pages and has seen up to a 300% increase in conversions, when they tested landing pages against website pages.

 1).
-Understand landing page anatomy: Did you know that 48% of marketers build a new landing page for each new campaign that they set up?
+Understand landing page anatomy: The majority of marketers build a new landing page for each new campaign that they set up?
 They do this because they want to improve both organic search and social media marketing performance.

 Building a high-converting landing page and testing it is one of the challenges faced by B2B marketers.
 However, there are landing page tools that can help you out.
 Here’s an example of a landing page, built with KickoffLabs:

 2).
-How landing page speed affects search rankings: According to eConsultancy, sites that load slowly cost retailers the equivalent of £1.73 billion in lost sales annually.
-Google wants to build a faster web and deliver the right results to their users, as quickly as possible.
+How landing page speed affects search rankings: Sites that load slowly cost retailers billions in lost sales annually.
+Google wants to build a faster web and deliver the right results to its users, as quickly as possible.

 When Google announced site speed as a ranking factor, they stated that speed doesn’t carry as much weight as the page’s relevance.
 Furthermore, they said that fewer than 1% of search queries are actually affected by the site speed signal.